ivdelchev/ivdelchev.github.io/about.md

 * Scaling up multiple SaaS products from scratch
 * Designed and implemented an API-first SaaS
 * The usual backend stuff - Python, Java, Go + Postgres/Mongo
+* A bit of high-performance JavaScript (not the usual frontend stuff)
 * Implemented Stripe subscriptions to handle $$k+/month revenues
 * Full-text search with Elastic
 * Docker, Docker, Docker
 * A lot of cloud - mostly AWS
 * Some product management
-* A bit of frontend
 * A bit of marketing

 Do not hesitate to drop me a line, I try to answer any message.
 If you are in Zurich, let's grab a drink.